Wrestling: Confident Ravi Dahiya assures bright future after winning bronze at World Championships

 “I bought a phone in 2015,” he said.
 “Those times were different.
 And I never longed to go back home.
 I love wrestling and the only time I went home was during Diwali last year – reached home in the evening and came back the next day.”

 He doesn’t think much about it.
-His father is a farmer and mother a housewife and Dahiya always struggled for money.
-There times when his father borrowed some.
-But Dahiya was never affected by it; he took solace in wrestling.
+His father is a farmer and mother a housewife and Dahiya’s household always struggled for money.
+There were times when his father had to borrow from others to feed his family.
+But those financial woes didn’t affect Dahiya; he took solace in wrestling.

 After his silver in 2015, Dahiya had some low results and also injured his knee.
 He won a bronze medal at the senior nationals in 2017 but had to sit out for most part of the 2018 because of another knee injury.
 But when he returned, he dominated his weight category in India.